 Agencies recruit people (known as mystery shoppers) to go into pubs, restaurants and shops and monitor the quality of service.
 Although you’re paid a very low rate in return, you claim back the cost of the food or products you’ve bought, so you effectively get it for free!
 That means you aren’t going to make a mint, but you are going to make some decent savings on food, drink or new products.
-Viewsbank offer you up to £100 a time doing mystery shopping jobs, so check them out here.
+Viewsbank offer you up to £100 a time doing mystery shopping jobs.
 For some more information, just look at our article.

 - Run your own fashion show